CREST Certified Penetration Testing

 Mobile application testing

 Be confident in the secure configuration of the mobile applications your business relies on.
 CCL Group’s in-house team are industry leaders in reviewing both iOS and Android platforms.
 Understand where business data is stored, its safety and protection from digital attack.

 Cloud platform configuration reviews

 The AWS console provides your business with multiple services and resources.
 How confident are you in your level of access management and traceability?
 CCL Group review all accounts to ensure the enforcement of Multi Factor Authentication, effective logging and networking security.

-Types of penetration testing: Which service is best for you?
+Types of CREST penetration testing: Which service is best for you?